What are temper tantrums?

 How to respond during a temper tantrum

-The following are helpful hints regarding the most appropriate ways to respond during
+Here are some helpful hints for the best ways to respond during your child's temper

-Ignore the child until he or she is calmer.
+Ignore your child until they are calmer.
 Keep doing whatever you were doing before

 the tantrum happens.